 If you go

-Hershey, Pa. is about an hour-and-45-minute drive from downtown Baltimore.
+Hershey, Pa. is about a 2 ½-hour drive from downtown Washington.

 For more information on visiting Hershey, log on to www.hersheypa.com.
 You’ll find links to accommodations, restaurants, attractions, events and packages to help plan your trip.
 “Senior” discounts for Hersheypark admission start at age 55.
 Even larger “Senior Plus” discounts start at age 70.